axismaps/axis-jekyll/_posts/2015-06-18-cartography-with-an-actual-blindfold.markdown

 ### ARIA

-ARIA stands for â€œAccessible Rich Internet Applicationsâ€ and is designed to let screen readers and other assistance software help make interactive pages usable by all users.
+ARIA stands for "Accessible Rich Internet Applications" and is designed to let screen readers and other assistance software help make interactive pages usable by all users.
 ARIA tags are usually element attributes such as `aria-hidden` and `role`.
 Like other element attributes such as `id` and `src`, there are attributes for pretty much every element and they apply differently.
 I'll mention a few that are good to know about:

 - `aria-hidden` - makes a particular element hidden from screen readers.
 This is useful if, for example, you have a description that is truncated for display reasons, but is expandable through mouse interaction.